yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/manage-deployments/remove-nodes.md

 ## Automatic YB-Master failover

-{{<tags/feature/ea>}} YugabyteDB Anywhere can automatically detect YB-Master servers that are not responding to the master leader, as well as Master servers that are lagging WAL operations.
+{{<tags/feature/ea>}} To avoid under-replication, YugabyteDB Anywhere can automatically detect YB-Master servers that are not responding to the master leader, as well as master servers that are lagging WAL operations, and fail over to another available node.

 ### Prerequisites